 Student loans can help you pay for your education when you aren’t able to pay for it all on your own.
 But just like any loan, they come with an interest rate that ultimately determines how much money you’ll pay over the life of your loan.

-FYI: The U.S. Department of Education extended their COVID-19 emergency relief for student loans through August 31, 2022, which includes a 0% interest rate during this time.
+FYI: The U.S. Department of Education extended their COVID-19 emergency relief for student loans through August 31, 2023, or 60 days after the student loan debt relief program litigation is resolved.

 So, how do interest rates work for student loans and what is the current average student loan interest rate?
 We’ll cover all of that and let you know what to expect, depending on the loan you’re looking at.